Kalabhavan Mani: Legacy

-Chalakkudikkaran Changathi is a 2018 Malayalam film directed by Vinayan based on the life of Kalabhavan Mani.
+Chalakkudikkaran Changathi is a 2018 Malayalam biopic film directed by Vinayan based on the life of Kalabhavan Mani.

 Controversies

 In an interview with journalist John Brittas, Mani stated that the State Government Award could easily have been bought off.

 On 14 May 2013, Mani has been accused of assaulting two forest officials during a routine inspection at Athirappilly.
 However, those who had claimed to be travelling with Mani in the same car, had filed a complaint against the forest officials for abusing them.
 The police have registered cases against both Mani and the injured forest officials.
 Later, Mani was arrested and charged when he surrendered to the police.
 He was granted bail by the High Court of Kerala with conditions on it.
 Mani and his friends had been on a trip to the tourist place when forest officials intervened and said they wanted to search his vehicle.
 It was alleged that the officials started having an argument with Mani, allegedly hit the actor, verbally assaulted his Other Backward Class caste and stated Kalabhavan Mani was a "Dalit" and misbehaved with his friends' wives on the car.
 T. P. Senkumar of then Kerala Police ADGP had said that Mani was unnecessarily harassed by the officials and the actual reason behind the assault case against Mani was that he belonged to a lower caste and that discrimination against the ordinary and lower class exists in the Kerala Police force.
 However, the High Court criticised ADGP regarding the statement.
 On the other hand, the officials had alleged that Mani was in a drunk condition and also a main accused in two other assault cases.
 During an interview at Kairali channel, Mani said that jealousy had caused the officials registering the false case against him and the police officer who beat him had a criminal background of four charges.